9 Best Pet Friendly Hotels in Canmore, Alberta

 The-Malcolm-Hotel-Canmore

-It also sits conveniently across from the Policeman’s Boardwalk, one of the best walks in Canmore.
+The Malcolm sits conveniently across from the Policeman’s Boardwalk, one of the best walks in Canmore.
 A series of rooftop decks make for a great place to take the views in from the hot tubs, heated pool, or in the resort restaurant.
 Rooms similarly offer good views of the mountains and provide everything guests could desire.

 Solara Resort – Bellstar Hotels & Resorts

-Solara Resort is one of the top reviewed hotels in Canmore; each unit comes with a fully equipped kitchen and fireplace.
-Also included in the suites are dining areas, fireplaces, washing machines, and flat-screen TVs.
+The suites include dining areas, fireplaces, washing machines, and flat-screen TVs.
 The property has an on-site spa, hot tub, and fitness center.
-Rooms here are pet-friendly, and the apartment-style accommodation means guests have space for larger dogs.
+The apartment-style accommodation means guests have space for their animals.

 Several units feature mountain views, but most units face the complex or adjacent property.
 Units are very comfortable with granite countertops, leather furniture, and hardwood floors.
 Bathrooms are similarly luxurious with quality toiletries.
 The clean and modern suites are great for couples, families, and groups.